235 Health Sciences Center

 Web site: www.uwyo.edu/hs

 The College of Health Sciences is the place for students interested in improving and maintaining the physical, mental, and social health of others.
-We offer challenging degree programs in the “helping professions” and serve as the gateway to schools of medicine, dentistry, physical and occupational therapy, physician’s assistant study, optometry, and more.
+We offer challenging degree programs in the health and wellness professions and serve as the gateway to schools of medicine, dentistry, physical and occupational therapy, physician’s assistant study, optometry, and more.

 Health sciences students receive not only a superior education from knowledgeable and caring faculty but also precise and personal guidance from conscientious advising personnel.
-Students benefit, too, from practicums and internships that help them refine and test the skills acquired in lectures and labs as well as opportunities to participate in dynamic, interdisciplinary research projects.
+Students benefit, too, from practical experiences that help them refine and test the skills acquired in lectures and labs as well as opportunities to participate in dynamic, interdisciplinary research projects.

 The college is also the home of the Wyoming Institute for Disabilities (WIND); two Family Medicine Residency Centers; and the WWAMI Medical Education Program.